Skip to content

 • Travel and medical — international advance logistics, vetted local partners, medevac arrangements, and agents trained in tactical medicine.

-• Technical and cyber — technical surveillance countermeasures ("bug sweeps"), plus digital protection like doxxing detection and removal of the principal's exposed personal data, since digital threats often precede physical ones.
+• Technical and cyber — technical surveillance countermeasures ("bug sweeps"), doxxing detection, and removal of the principal's exposed personal data.
+This layer is substantial enough that it gets its own section below, because digital threats often precede physical ones.

 Well-run programs are deliberately low-profile: the protective layer operates underneath the principal's normal routine.